 On our latest trip, we walked into the tasting room at the right time, it was empty.
 We had Dan all to ourselves.
 He’s a hard worker and always greets us by name and asks how things are.
 What would you like to taste?
 Everything we answered.
 That’s one of the nice things about Koehler, everything is good.
 It’s always nice to taste new blends that pop-up yearly.
 Their Pinot Noir and Cabernet Sauvignon are always a treat.

 Some of the new things they are offering are a couple of Syrahs.
 The 2011 Estate Syrah with its layers of dark plum and rich oaky finish needs some time in the cellar.
 The 2009 Reserve Syrah is more complex with dark fruit and berries, leather, and light oak and is ready to drink now.

 They also have a couple of new noteworthy blends the Accomplice which is 66% Syrah, 34% Grenache and the Rebel 60% Cabernet Sauvignon, 40% Syrah.
 The 2009 Accomplice is mildly dark fruit and oak on the palate with rich tannic structure.
 A wine that you can drink now or better yet put it in your cellar for a few years to get all the best out of it.
 The 2009 Rebel has hints of chocolate and dark fruit with softer tannins.

 Good to drink now but also a wine that will only get better with age.

 For me going to Koehler is like visiting family.
-Always inviting, great wines and a good time to be had by all.
+Always inviting, has great wines and is a good time to be had by all.